crazyants/plato/README.md

 ### Core

-All projects within the Plato core are namespaced Plato.Internal.*.
+All projects within the Plato core are namespaced Plato.Internal.
 You can browse all Plato core projects here...

 https://github.com/InstantASP/plato/tree/master/src